matiasherranz/spotify-playlist-app/README.md

 ### NodeJS

-The node version used id 15 (v15.13.0 to be precise).
+The node version used is 15 (v15.13.0 to be precise).
 To set it, I use `nvm` like this:

 ```bash
 $ nvm use 15.13.0